Dead Man's Hollow: Haunted history

 As the story goes, Dead Man's Hollow earned its dismal name in 1874 when a group of adolescent boys were roaming through the hollow and came upon a decomposed body that was hanging by a noose.
 The victim was never identified and no one was ever charged for the murder.
 Soon the natural isolation of the hollow became the setting for other dark tales of criminal acts and untimely deaths.
 From suspicious drownings and violent gunfights to tragic explosions and lightning strikes, Dead Man's Hollow has been the scene of many grisly incidents and accidents.
 Supposedly one or more of these bizarre tales have prompted quite a few encounters with the unknown in the secluded hollow.
 Visitors to the site often return with unexplainable stories involving a shadowy presence, strange odors, and even the sound of voices when no one else was near.

 Recreation

 With over eight miles of hiking trails throughout Dead Man's Hollow, visitors can easily spend an entire day (or night) exploring the conservation area.
-And with its close proximity to the Great Allegheny Passage recreational trail, Dead Man's Hollow has become a welcome place for cyclists to stop and relax for a few minutes.
+And with its close proximity to the Great Allegheny Passage bike trail, Dead Man's Hollow has become a welcome place for cyclists to stop and relax for a few minutes.

 According to the Allegheny Land trust website, Open Hunting is permitted on this property as long as individuals apply for a free permit before hunting on any conservation area.
 It has also been suggested that anyone wishing to use the property for hunting purposes be familiar with the established trail system and avoid the areas where human interaction is likely.